-Pregnancy – throughout pregnancy, your body uses high amounts of water, so it is more susceptible to becoming dehydrated.
+Pregnancy – throughout pregnancy, the body uses high amounts of water, so it is more susceptible to becoming dehydrated.

-Medication – there are certain medications that causes water loss in the skin.
+Medication – there are certain medications that cause water loss in the skin.

-Ageing – as we get older, our skins ability to retain water becomes less, and we are more likely to have dehydrated skin.
-This is why it is more important than ever to choose the best moisturiser for dehydrated skin.
+Ageing – as we get older, our skin starts to lose its ability to retain water, making us more likely to have dehydrated skin.

 Excessive sweating – simply put, as we sweat, we lose water in the body and in the skin, and sweating excessively makes replacing these lost fluids a little harder.